MicrosoftDocs/globalization/globalization/methodology/roles-and-responsibilities.md

 * project manager (translation coordination)

 The timing for engaging in the activities for each role is critical.
-If world-readiness isn't considered at each step, particularly in the upstream activities, the ability to create localized versions is at risk and fixing it's expensive.
+If world-readiness isn't considered at each step, particularly in the fundamental enabling activities, the ability to create localized versions is at risk and fixing it is expensive.

 ## Responsibilities